-Clarke House was built in 1886 by Abram Clarke (49-923), a highly skilled carpenter and joiner.
+Clarke House was built in 1886 by Abram Clarke (1849-1923), a highly skilled carpenter and joiner.
 The house remained in the family for 117 years.
 Dr. George Frederick Clarke, Abram's son grew up here and went on to become a distinguished New Brunswick author, historian and anthropologist.
-This house is an example of the Classic Revival homes from the same period.
-Ken
+This house is an example of the Classic Revival (also known as Renaissance or Queen Anne) style of architecture.
+The Juliet balcony is con-sidered the finest one of its kind in Woodstock with its Doric columns and spoke detailing.